-Kristy Dorney and Siobhan Luck from our Real Estate team review a Queensland Supreme Court decision which examined the importance of valuers following specific criteria when undertaking a market rent review under a commercial property lease and the consequences for failing to do so.
+Kristy Dorney from our Real Estate team reviews a Queensland Supreme Court decision which examined the importance of valuers following specific criteria when undertaking a market rent review under a commercial property lease and the consequences for failing to do so.

 The case involved the owner of a commercial property in Rockhampton which was leased to the tenant for use as a Centrelink office.